lin6echo/Linux/LinuxFoundationXLFS101x.md

 - File ownership is changed by typing chown owner filename.
 - File group ownership is changed by typing chgrp group filename.

-### Command Line Tools for Manipulating Text Files
+<b> Command Line Tools for Manipulating Text Files

 Irrespective of the role you play with Linux (system administrator, developer or user), you often need to browse through and parse text files, and/or extract data from them.
 These are file manipulation operations.
 Thus, it is essential for the Linux user to become adept at performing certain operations on files.